Newborn screening is recognised all over the world as a form of preventative health care.

 In most instances, treatment consists of dietary modifications, dietary supplementation, hormones and sometimes medication.
 If your baby has one of these conditions, it is very important that treatment is started as soon as possible.

-The baby will feel little discomfort during the heel prick and may cry a bit.
+The baby will feel little discomfort during the collection procedure and may cry a bit.
 The testing is not harmful at all.